Khaledgarbaya/couplecodetherapy.com/content/shows/0-getting-into-web-development.md

 ---
-title: "Getting into web development"
+title: "What does it take to get into webdevelopment"
 number: 0
 url: https://traffic.libsyn.com/couplecodetherapy/couple_code_therapz_ep1.mp3
 slug: "therapies/getting-into-web-development"